 The COPD Umbrella

-Chronic obstructive pulmonary disease is an umbrella term that includes emphysema, chronic bronchitis and sometimes asthma.
+Chronic obstructive pulmonary disease is an umbrella term that includes emphysema and chronic bronchitis.
 Here are some alarming stats on COPD:

 - According to the CDC, smoking accounts for as many as eight out of 10 COPD-related deaths.
 However, as many as one out of four Americans with COPD never smoked cigarettes.